Physicslibrary/Threejs-VR-Physics/README.md

 ## System Requirements

+System requirements<br>
-Oculus Quest recommended (6DoF headset/controllers).<br>
+Oculus Quest (update >25.0, controllers optional)<br>

-Oculus Browser (tested Quest Update >17.0 and three.js r118).<br>
+Oculus Browser (update >14.0, track controllers or hands (not digits), Oculus' index-finger-thumb pinch gesture to exit)<br>
+Three.js (r125, don't need to be installed, a subset built into this webpage)<br>

 ## 1. Mass on a Spring.

 <img src="images/1-mass_on_a_spring.gif" width="320">

-Two green boxes on the bottom are Touch controllers.
-For "Mass on a Spring", they do not do anything except to help see hands in VR.
+Two green boxes on the bottom are Touch controllers or hands.
+For "Mass on a Spring", they do not do anything except to see hands in VR.
 The oscillating green box at initial x = -0.5m with an arrow showing the force of the spring on the mass as a function of position.

 Mass on a spring is solved using Euler leapfrog method.<br>